lunes-platform/lunesjs/README.md

 console.log(restoredPhrase); // 'hole law front bottom then mobile fabric under horse drink other member work twenty boss'
 ```

+Being called with a wrong password `Waves.Seed.decryptSeedPhrase()` throws an exception.

 You also can create a `Seed` object from an existing seed:

 ```